Paul scores 2, Lightning hold off Maple Leafs 2-1 in Game 7 - NewsBreak

 Paul scores 2, Lightning hold off Maple Leafs 2-1 in Game 7

-TORONTO — (AP) — Nick Paul came through with the best playoff performance of his career when the Tampa Bay Lightning needed it most and the two-time defending champions are moving on again.

-Paul scored twice, including an incredible individual effort on the tiebreaking goal late in the second period, and the Lightning beat the Toronto Maple Leafs 2-1 in Game 7 on Saturday night to win their first-round playoff series.
+TORONTO (AP) — Nick Paul scored twice, including an incredible individual effort on the tiebreaking goal late in the second period, and the Tampa Bay Lightning beat the Toronto Maple Leafs 2-1 in Game 7 on Saturday night to win their first-round playoff series.

-“The electricity in this building was nuts,” said Paul, a native of Mississauga, Ontario.
-“To come in and work as hard as we did, there was no doubt in our game.
-We stuck together.”

 Morgan Rielly scored for Toronto, which hasn’t reached the second round since 2004 and is now 0-9 in elimination games over the last five postseasons after also losing 4-3 in Game 6 at Tampa, Florida, two nights earlier.
 Jack Campbell had 23 saves.